codeplaysoftware/portDNN/samples/networks/README.md

 convolutional neural networks that outperformed the conventional machine learning methods for image classification on the ImageNet dataset in the ILSVRC competition held in the years 2014 and 2015 respectively.
-These sample codes implement said networks in pure SYCL code, for inference only, showing a larger example of using the SYCL-DNN API.
+These sample codes implement said networks in pure SYCL code, for inference only, showing a larger example of using the portDNN API.
 Some rough instructions for how they might be used are provided.

 ## Obtaining the model weights and classes